BranceLee/Webpack-set/webpack4.3/README.md

 ## devServer hot loader

 - To speed up the reload time, set hot loader in webpack, but there is an conflict output, so change `[chunckhash]` to `[hash]`.

+## babel-loader

+- The babel-loader will translate the ES6/7/8 to the ES5, but some new grammar like (promise, generator, Set, Maps, Proxy) will not be dealt and some browsers are not support these grammar, so we can use the babel/pollyfill enable these grammars.